Who is responsible for evil? Does God know what He is going to do before He does it?

 Immediately following the Millennium, God—Who has rested from creating on the seventh "day" (which now is transpiring)—will create a brand new universe ("heavens and earth"), which will be perfect from its very inception, and in which no evil or sin ever will be present, for all eternity.
 God did create and allow evil to exist in this present realm; however, there will be no evil in the realm He eventually will create, after this creation is tossed out because it will have served its grand purpose.

-I believe, quite simply, that God's ultimate goal is to transfer, out of this present existence, the people whom He predestined to accept Him and to know that His ways are best.
-Since these are the only ones who, eventually, will enter into the new and perfect Creation, it may seem "bad" and "evil" of God to have created multitudes of people who will not accept Him, who are preordained for destruction (Romans 9:21,22), and who never will enter that new Creation (Hebrews 3:11).
+I believe, quite simply, that God's ultimate goal is to transfer, out of this present existence, the people whom He predestined to accept and love Him and to know that His ways are best.
+Since these are the only ones who, eventually, will enter into the new and perfect Creation, it may seem "bad" and "evil" of God to have created multitudes of people who will not accept Him, who are preordained for destruction (Romans 9:21,22), and who will not enter into that new Creation (Hebrews 3:11).

 HOWEVER, God will not be getting what He wants at "no cost" to Him.
 In fact, He has paid the ultimate price to be able to obtain what He desires, any way He wishes to acquire it, even if it involves the pain and suffering of billions of people and animals on the earth.

-The ultimate price God has paid is death on a cross (see Was Jesus God?).
+The ultimate price that God has paid is death on a cross (see Was Jesus God?).
 Besides death, God also has paid (and, I believe, continues to pay) the price of inconceivable and unimaginable heartache and pain, due to the eternal loss of untold multitudes of His exquisitely-crafted creatures, created for destruction—wishing that all of them could come to a saving knowledge of Him, followed by repentance (2 Peter 3:9), but knowing that many of them will not.

 I know of no other way for God to get what He wants—an eternity of unwavering love, devotion, praise, and worship from creatures who have chosen to give Him those things—than to have created everything the way He has done it.
 And for having done this, He Himself was willing to pay the supreme cost—death and suffering—to get it.